Migrate iRedMail to Office 365: A to Z Guide

 The tool, on the other hand, updates in real time, showing exactly how many emails have been moved.
 Plus, when the migration ends, IT admins using the tool can generate a summary a well as a detailed report to do a more in-depth assessment of the migration.

 iRedMail does not provide you with any email address, which means you were using some other domain provider service.
-So now that the emails are, we have to ensure all future emails get rerouted to the new user email addresses.
+So now that the emails are there, we have to ensure all future emails get rerouted to the new user email addresses.
 For this, you have to change the MX records, update the TXT and DNS values.
 This step is mandatory regardless of the method you use.

 When you are doing this, also change the SPF record to include Microsoft’s servers and create a CNAME record for the Autodiscover service.